International Travel

 • Contact relatives or friends with your written consent

-• Provide a list of local attorneys
+• Provide a list of local attorneys.
+We do not endorse or recommend any specific attorneys.

 • Provide information on victim’s compensation programs in the U.S.